Esri/arcgis-maps-sdk-swift-samples/Shared/Samples/Augment reality to fly over scene/README.md

 ## About the data

-This sample uses a sample [integrated mesh layer](https://www.arcgis.com/home/item.html?id=dbc72b3ebb024c848d89a42fe6387a1b) provided by [Vricon](https://www.vricon.com/).
-The integrated mesh layer shows an area around the US-Mexico border.
+This sample uses an [integrated mesh](https://tiles.arcgis.com/tiles/z2tnIkrLQ2BRzr6P/arcgis/rest/services/Girona_Spain/SceneServer) that depicts the city of Girona, Spain and is attributed to the Institut Cartogràfic i Geològic de Catalunya (ICGC).
+The data was produced from [photogrammetrically correct imagery](https://pro.arcgis.com/en/pro-app/help/data/imagery/ortho-mapping-in-arcgis-pro.htm).
+Areas of white space within the integrated mesh are areas that had poor overlapping coverage from photos.

 The [world elevation service](https://elevation3d.arcgis.com/arcgis/rest/services/WorldElevation3D/Terrain3D/ImageServer) is used to show terrain while the integrated mesh layer loads.

 ## Additional information

-This sample requires a device that is compatible with ARKit 1 on iOS or ARCore 1.8 on Android.

 **Flyover AR** is one of three main patterns for working with geographic information in augmented reality.
-Augmented reality is made possible with the ArcGIS Runtime Toolkit.
-See [Augmented reality](https://developers.arcgis.com/ios/scenes-3d/display-scenes-in-augmented-reality/) in the guide for more information about augmented reality and adding it to your app.
+Augmented reality is made possible with the ArcGIS Maps SDK Toolkit.

 ## Tags